Written by: Greg Ellifritz

 2) Body armor will make breathing under exertion more difficult.
 You will want your vest to fit you snugly so that it doesn’t move around when you start taking rounds.
 That snug fit will make it more difficult to expand your chest when breathing hard.
 You will have to take shallower, more frequent breaths if your heart rate is elevated while wearing a vest.

 3) Body armor will alter your shooting stance.
 The hard plates are the worst offenders in this regard, but even soft armor will interfere with your shooting stance.
-I normally shoot a handgun with my elbows locked, but I am unable to fully straighten my arms when wearing my soft armor.
+I normally shoot a handgun with my elbows relatively straight, but I am unable to fully straighten my arms when wearing my armor.

 4) You can be choked out on your body armor.
 If you are in a physical fight with an opponent and you end up on your back with your attacker straddling you (the “mount” position), his body weight will drive your vest high up under your chin.
 If your opponent cups the back of your head and drives your chin into your chest (the MMA “can opener” move), you will be choked unconscious on your own vest.